import casadi as cs

 xt_B[ts] = xt_B[ts-1] + tau * F_xdot_B(xn, pn)

-xt_C[ts] = xt_C[ts-1] + tau * F_xdot_C(xn, pn)Now let’s assume that according to the quality deparment, the product is good to be shipped if its concentration is anywhere withing 5% of the prescribed value.
-A boolean array good is created for displaying.
-This could be used to predict when the exit valve feed barrels of product or when to recycle/throw the output.
+xt_C[ts] = xt_C[ts-1] + tau * F_xdot_C(xn, pn)Now let’s assume that, according to the quality department, the product is good to be shipped if its concentration is within 5% of the prescribed value.
+A boolean array good is created for display.
+This could be used to predict when the exit valve should feed barrels of product or when to recycle or discard the out-of-specification output.

 xs_C_max = np.clip(xs_C_num + 0.05, 0.0, 1.0)